What is an innovation challenge?

 When the target audience

-- has strong motivation to participate,
+1. has a strong motivation to participate,

-the idea-collection may be as short as a few days.
+the idea collection may be as short as a few days.
 An example of this could be running a challenge with an R&D department that has participated in tens of challenges before.

 However, when

-- audience members are unfamiliar with the concept,
+3. audience unfamiliar with the concept,

 Plan the communication

-- Give more information and coaching to the competing teams if necessary.
+• Give more information and coaching to the competing teams if necessary

-Post-challenge
+Post-challenge communication

 4. Choose the platform and tools

-First set up a company-wide communication tool like Teams, Slack, Intranet, or multi-channel solution e.g. email and announcements in the canteen, to get in touch with the participants.
+First, set up a company-wide communication tool like Teams, Slack, Intranet, or multi-channel solution e.g. email and announcements in the canteen, to get in touch with the participants.

 The last step is to set up a system for evaluation and voting.
 You can do that in a number of different ways.
 You can, for example, make a Google Form and ask your employees to vote on which ideas they think should be implemented.
 After that, you can go through the forms and evaluate them by using Excel, or Google Sheets.

-If you’re looking for a simple solution for all these steps, you can also use a tool like our innovation software Orchidea, where you can share, vote, develop, and evaluate the ideas openly, all in one place.
+Innovation challenges softwareIf you're looking for a simple solution for all these steps, use a tool like our innovation software Orchidea, where you can share, vote, and develop ideas together, and evaluate them transparently, all in one place.
+Orchidea has a specific challenge feature to use for free.

 5. Launch the challenge